 Shonen protagonists, regardless of whether they’re male or not, tend to fit a cliché.
-They’re usually responsible for the
+They’re usually responsible for the anime being successful.

 Not all cliches are bad after all.